 OHIP coverage of optometric services has changed as of November 1st, 2004:

-Certain services such as contact lens related testing and retinal images, as well as costs for glasses and contact lenses, are not covered by OHIP, regardless of age.
+Certain services such as any contact lens related testing and retinal imaging, as well as costs for glasses and contact lenses, are not covered by OHIP, regardless of age.

 Other government programs, such as Ontario Works, ODSP, First Nations and Inuit Health, Blue Cross and Veteran’s Affairs, also provide optometric coverage for eye examinations and glasses.
 Please speak with your worker or representative if you are eligible for benefits under one of these programs.

 You may have coverage for optometric fees and glasses or contact lenses through your private insurance provider.
 We are now able to directly bill most insurance companies on your behalf.
 Please bring your insurance information to your appointment.
 Due to privacy legislation, we cannot contact your insurance provider on your behalf.
 Please contact them directly for further information.